Project #1: Add a Garden Arbor Entry

 The setup: Install an eye-catching portal to your garden with a freestanding arbor.
 It’ll look great at the end of a garden path or framing a grassy area between planting beds.

-Specs and cost: Garden arbors can be priced up to thousands of dollars, but you can find nice-looking kits in redwood, cedar, and vinyl at your local home improvement or garden center for $200-$300.
-Typical sizes are about 7 feet high and 3-4 feet wide.
+Specs and cost: Garden arbors can be priced up to thousands of dollars, but you can find nice-looking kits in redwood, cedar, and vinyl at your local home improvement or garden center for $200 to $300.
+Typical sizes are about 7 feet high and 3 to 4 feet wide.
 You’ll have to assemble the kit yourself.

 Tools: Screwdriver; cordless drill/driver; hammer; tape measure.
 Kits come pre-cut and pre-drilled for easy assembly, and usually include screws.
 If fasteners aren’t included, check the materials list before you leave the store.

 The setup: Summer is super, but too much sunlight from south- and west-facing windows can heat up your interiors and make your AC work overtime.
 Beat that heat and save energy by using an awning to stop harsh sunlight before it enters your house.